8ball-scripts/cardano_scripts/README.md

 # Cardano Scripts
-A collection of scripts for Cardano
+A collection of scripts for creating Cardano transactions

 ## Powershell scripts
 **submit_api.ps1**